Alogyn/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 0x02.
-Shell, I/O Redirections and filters - DevOps Project
+Shell, I/O Redirections and filters - DevOps Projec

 This project is a part of the DevOps curriculum and aims to enhance your proficiency in working with the shell, specifically Bash, within a Linux environment.
 Throughout this project, you will engage in tasks that explore various aspects of shell commands, file manipulation, and input/output redirection.